 We have made the fight against chemical submission a priority.
 Through our actions, we actively contribute to protecting and raising awareness:

-- Prevention in festive settings: volunteer booths at festivals, awareness campaigns on social media, and distribution of protective tools.
+• Prevention in festive settings: volunteer booths at festivals, awareness campaigns on social networks, and distribution of protective tools.

 Conclusion: essential mobilization